• Skip to primary navigation

 Chicken Cordon Bleu or Chicken Kiev?

 Some people make the mistake of calling this dish chicken kiev.
-In fact, I’ve seen it sold ready-made in supermarkets by this name.
-In actual fact, chicken cordon bleu and chicken kiev are both very similar in looks.
+I've even seen it sold ready-made in supermarkets by this name.
+Chicken cordon bleu and chicken kiev are both very similar in looks.
 Both are made from chicken fillets coated in breadcrumbs.
-It’s only when you slice into it that you see that chicken cordon bleu is stuffed with ham and cheese, whereas chicken kiev is stuffed with garlic butter.
+It's only when you slice into it that you see that chicken cordon bleu is stuffed with ham and cheese, whereas chicken kiev is stuffed with garlic butter.

 Close up of chicken cordon bleu on a plate with vegetables.